zbsedefian/backfile/README.md

 ## sources.csv is the source of truth

-Backfile has no hidden database.
-Each article folder gets a `sources.csv`:
+Backfile's database is `sources.csv`, to be opened in Excel.
+Each article folder gets one.

 | status | url | anchor_text | archive_is | wayback | local_path | captured_at | found_in | excluded | excluded_reason | notes |
 |---|---|---|---|---|---|---|---|---|---|---|

-It opens in Excel, diffs cleanly in git, and remains completely readable if you ever uninstall this app.

 ## Design decisions worth knowing